 Throughout the world children's and adolescents' rights are being violated on a daily basis in juvenile justice systems

-UNICEF estimates that there are over one million children under 18 deprived of their liberty worldwide, many of whom suffer severe violations of their basic rights and many of whom are detained alongside adults.
+Countless children under 18 are deprived of their liberty worldwide, many of whom suffer severe violations of their basic rights and many of whom are detained alongside adults.

 Child victims and witnesses of crimes may also find themselves stigmatised or even deprived of their liberty under the guise of protection when they come into contact with the judicial system.